-- Cool and rapidly "changeable" weather (daytime highs of about 10-15C or 50-60° fahrenheit) with some light and moderate rain - Mostly calm seas, but with some short-duration bouts of rolling water - Hearty, healthy and delicious food - Always warm, always dry floating basecamp! - A truly unique and once-in-a-lifetime experience!
+- Cool and rapidly "changeable" weather (daytime highs of about 10-15C or 50-60° fahrenheit) with some light and moderate rain - Mostly calm seas, but with some short-duration bouts of rolling water - Hearty, healthy and delicious food - Always warm, always dry floating basecamp! - Great wildlife, landscape and seascape photo ops - A truly unique and once-in-a-lifetime experience!